Acce5sDenied/MCBE_Parkour_wiki/README.md

 #### Water
 #### Lava
 #### Cobweb
-Effect box: 0.998×0.998×0.998 (0.001 retracted on each side.)
+Effect box: 0.998×0.998×0.998 (1×1×1 retracted 0.001 inwards on each side.)
 Entity will receive effect when their collision box intersects this region.
-Effect on movement: Horizontal acceleration is divided by `4` and is reset on every tick.
-Vertical acceleration is divided by `20` and is reset on every tick.
+Effect on movement: Horizontal acceleration is divided by `4` and Vertical acceleration is divided by `20`.
+All velocity is reset on every tick.
 #### Powdered Snow
-Effect box: 0.998×0.998×0.998 (0.001 retracted on each side.)
+Effect box: 0.998×0.998×0.998 (1×1×1 retracted 0.001 inwards on each side.)
 Entity will receive effect when their collision box intersects this region.
 Effect on movement: todo
 #### Sweet Berry Bush
-Effect box: 0.998×0.998×0.998 (0.001 retracted on each side.)
+Effect box: 0.998×0.998×0.998 (1×1×1 retracted 0.001 inwards on each side.)
 Entity will receive effect when their collision box intersects this region.
-Effect on movement: todo
+Effect on movement: Horizontal acceleration is divided by `1.25` and Vertical acceleration is **multiplied** by `0.735`.
+All velocity is reset on every tick.
 #### Scaffolding
 different behavior to normal climb blocks